 The “race of mercy” was a daring and difficult trip to deliver medicine to Nome, Alaska in 1925.
-High numbers of children in Nome were suffering from diphtheria.
+Many children in Nome were suffering from diphtheria.
 Because the town was so remote, there was no good way to transport the medicine.

 The Story Behind the Race of Mercy